 We arrived at Chicago O’Hare airport (ORD) by way of a Delta flight from Minneapolis-St. Paul (MSP) with about three hours to spare before our flight.
 Because we were flying on a Star Alliance first class ticket, we were able to access the new United Polaris Lounge located, in Terminal 1 near gate C18.

 This was convenient as we were departing from gate C10, just a short walk from the lounge.

 The Polaris Lounge makes for a great way to start a flight.
 Not only does the lounge have a full bar with complimentary drinks, but it also has complimentary buffet-style food as well as a full sit-down restaurant, where you can order off of a menu.
 Because Mr. TT and I had eaten in Minneapolis before our flight, we passed on eating in the lounge and saved room for the food onboard our ANA flight.

 The lounge is also equipped with showers and plenty of seating to relax or get work done before your upcoming flight.

 We recently visited the Polaris Lounge in Houston before our Singapore Airlines flight to Manchester England which had much less traffic than the Chicago Lounge.
 This wasn’t a surprise, since Chicago simply has more routes offering first and business class service on Star Alliance carriers.

 After enjoying a few mezcal Negroni cocktails and getting some work done in the lounge, it was time to head to the gate to board our aircraft.
-We departed out of gate C10 in the international terminal.

 When we got to the gate, each class of service (economy, business, and first class) had their own lines for boarding.
 As we got in the first class boarding line, the gate agent quickly came over to check our boarding passes to verify we were in the right line.
 Just a few short minutes later, we boarded the aircraft.